2022 Guide to Student Housing in Seoul

 Other than dormitories, there are three main options that students have for housing.
 These are as follows:

-Although rather arbitrary, I have tried to sort the four main housing options in Korea in the table below.
+Although somewhat arbitrary, I have tried to sort out the four main housing options in Korea in the table below.
 These are based on my personal experiences and those around me.
 This table should provide a quick comparison of the main housing options in Korea based on your priorities.

 Goshiwons are not true ‘housing’ but are more like an off-campus dormitory.
 Often called goshitels, goshiwons are buildings usually located around universities.
 They have many rooms, joint kitchens, and a joint lobby.
-Some will also have joint bathrooms, but this is quite rare these days.
+Some will also have joint bathrooms, but this is quite rare these days (and only found on the most budget goshiwons).

 Goshiwons are usually very small and contain a bed, desk, some storage space, and a bathroom.
 The bathroom will typically be small with a shower, toilet and sink in a small, enclosed space.
 Many goshiwons don’t have great ventilation or natural lighting.